FRANK-FY-RI/Thread-Pool/README.md

 std::cout << fut.get() << '\n';
 ```

+### Shutdown Semantics
+Destroying the thread pool signals all worker threads to stop.
+Any tasks still waiting in the queue are discarded, while tasks already being executed are allowed to finish before the worker threads exit.

 ## Performance Evaluation

 The thread pool was benchmarked against several execution strategies using a parallel accumulation workload across varying input sizes.